WebOrigami/docs/content/builtins/dev/explore.md

 http://localhost:5000/path/to/something/!explore
 ```

-to explore the scope available at that specific point in the website tree.
+to explore the scope available at that specific point in the site tree.